bipinKrishnan/automax/README.md

    python3 automax <path to project> <project name>
    ```

-3. Now move to the project path, run this command and the automax dashboard will open.
+3. Now move to the project path and run this command to launch the dashboard.

    ```console
    make automax-dashboard
    ```
-   From now on, the above command is all you need to open the dashboard.
+   From now on, the above command is all you need to launch the dashboard.

  ## TODO